explorer436/explorer-git-repo/my-vim-notes/VimGolfChallenges/AddSemiColonsAtTheEndOfEachNonBlankLine.md

 Add semicolons;

-Simply add a semicolon at the end of each non-blank line;
+Simply add a semicolon at the end of each non-blank (non-empty) line;

  super.onCreate(savedInstanceState);
  setContentView(R.layout.activity_second);